Bruno Gatti: Football career

-Between the years 1962 and 1964 Gatti played a total of 61 games for Basel scoring a total of 12 goals.
+Between the years 1962 and 1964, Gatti played a total of 61 games for Basel, scoring a total of 12 goals.
 32 of these games were in the Nationalliga A, six in the Swiss Cup, three in the Cup of the Alps and 20 were friendly games.
-He scored five goals in the domestic league, one un the domestic Cup and the other six were scored during the test games.
+He scored five goals in the domestic league, one in the domestic Cup and the other six were scored during the test games.

-After the 1963/64 season Gatti transferred to Biel-Bienne and here he ended his active football career.
+After the 1963/64 season, Gatti transferred to Biel-Bienne and here he ended his active football career.

 Gatti was buried on the Friedhof am Hörnli near Basel.